 "4 Minutes" was the lean single from her 2008 album "Hard Candy" and features Justin Timberlake and Timbaland.
 It would become one of the biggest songs from 2008 and her 37th Top 10 hit.

+Welcome to my musical world.
+Please take an opportunity ot get lost in my musical world.
 Wow.
 What an incredible career Madonna has had!
 Something tells me that there is certainly still more to come from her in the coming years.
 If you saw the video up above when she performed "Holiday" on American Bandstand, Dick Clark asked her what she wanted to do in 1984 and beyond.
 She said she wanted to rule the world.
 She certainly did the rule the world and the charts giving her the title of Queen Of Pop.
 Her music will continue to be an integral part of dancing and celebration at Charleston weddings for many years to come.
-As one of the best Charleston wedding DJs, I welcome you to my musical world.
-Please take an opportunity to get lost in my musical world.
-I hope you enjoyed this celebration of Madonna's music on her 60th birthday.
-Music is my passion and I want to share that passion with all clients in helping them create the best mix of music for their Charleston weddings and events.
+Music is my passion and I want to share that passion with all of my clients in helping them create the best mix of music for their Charleston weddings and events.
 If you are just visiting my website for the very first time, I invite to click over to other sections to see what it is I am all about.
-If you are recently engaged and are seeking one of the top wedding DJs in the Charleston, SC area, click HERE to tell me a little more about your upcoming big day.
+If you are recently engaged and are seeking one of the top wedding DJs in the Charleston, SC area, click the link up above to tell me a little more about your upcoming big day.
 I love to talk music with newly engaged couples.
+Let's talk soon!